Ovarian cyst

 Presentation

-Previously healthy 29 year old woman, giving birth one week ago, acute onset of intense right-sided abdominal pain.
-Referred for ultrasound to exclude cholecystitis.
+Acute onset of intense right-sided abdominal pain.
+History of giving birth 1 week ago.
+Referred for an ultrasound to exclude cholecystitis.

 Patient Data

-Ultrasound examination shows no signs of cholecystitis, the gallbladder is a thin-walled, not irritated, no stone, and no surrounding inflamed tissue.
+No signs of cholecystitis; the gallbladder is thin-walled, not irritated.
+No stones within and no surrounding inflamed tissue.

-If the radiologist had looked carefully in addition to the gall bladder, he / she could have noticed the hypoechoic change down and medially to the gallbladder.
+If the radiologist had looked carefully in addition to the gall bladder, he/she could have noticed the hypoechoic change inferomedially to the gallbladder.

-Contrast-enhanced CT scan shows a unilocular cystic mass with a mildly enhancing wall
+A unilocular cystic mass with a mildly enhancing wall consistent with an ovarian cyst.

 Case Discussion